FastTrack Dual Enrollment Program for High School Students

 - Hold a minimum high school cumulative G.P.A. of 2.75 on a four-point scale.

 - Meet minimum reading assessment guidelines.
-(ACT reading score of 18 or equivalent proficiency on COMPASS assessment instrument.)
+(ACT reading score of 18 or equivalent proficiency on COMPASS or ACCUPLACER assessment instrument.)

 - Meet additional assessment requirements for Math & English courses.
 (21 Math ACT and 20 English ACT)

 - Complete a high school permission form and obtain the high school principal’s signature on the appropriate line granting permission to enroll in college courses.